 Organized crime historians will continue to wonder about the violent deaths of Giancana and Roselli, two of the more influential underworld leaders of their time.
 Was their cooperation with the CIA - made public through news coverage - an important factor in their murders?
 Was Santo Trafficante able to avoid a similar fate merely because he flew beneath the media radar?

-It is possible that another release of formerly secret government documents in spring 2018 will provide us with guidance on some of these issues.
-It is doubtful that any government record will help us toward an answer of the largest remaining question: Did the CIA-Mafia plan to "liquidate" Fidel Castro lead in any way to the November 22, 1963, assassination of President Kennedy in Dallas?
+It is possible that another release of formerly secret government documents will provide us with guidance on some of these issues.
+It is doubtful that any government record will help us toward an answer of the largest remaining question: Did the CIA-Mafia plan to "liquidate" Fidel Castro lead in any way to the November 22, 1963, assassination of U.S. President John Kennedy in Dallas?

 Web links to government documents have been provided whenever possible.

 Government documents released during 2017 are shown preceded by an asterisk.

 Anderson, Jack, "The Washington Merry-Go-Round: 6 attempts to kill Castro laid to CIA," Washington Post, Jan.
 18, 1971, p.
 B7.

 • Anderson, Jack, "The Washington Merry-Go-Round: Castro stalker worked for the CIA," Washington Post, Feb.
 23, 1971, p.
 B11.

 * Belin, David, "Summary of Facts - Investigation of CIA involvement in plans to assassinate foreign leaders," Report of President's Commission on CIA Activities in the United States (Rockefeller Commission), May 30, 1975, released Oct.
 26, 2017, NARA record no. 178-10004-10091.

 • Bissell, Richard Jr., Jonathan E. Lewis and Frances T. Pudlo, Reflections of a Cold Warrior: From Yalta to the Bay of Pigs, New Haven CT: Yale University Press, 1999.